-- A. If the proposed developmentsubdivision is located in any residential zoning district other than the RR1 or RR1, the Aapplicant may propose either a Clustered Subdivision or Subdivision or a Traditional Subdivision. - B. The Clustered Subdivision is Subdivision is the preferred option for subdivisions in residential zoning districts other than RR 1 and RR 2.
-Following completion of the pre-application workshop with the Planning Board_Board, applications for Minor Subdivision s shall proceed pursuant to 250-15 and applications for major Subdivision shallSubdivision shall proceed pursuant to 250-16.
-The Applicant may submit a Traditional Subdivision plan as an alternative. - C. Following completion of the pre-application meeting, applications for minor subdivision shall proceed pursuant to 250-15 and applications for major subdivisions shall proceed pursuant to 250-16. - D. All plans shall show the natural features of the property such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The BoardPlanning Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of Ceommon Oopen Sspace to be maintained, if applicable.
-The plan shall also depict how the road(s), lots and stormwater management system, and Ceommon Oopen Sspace (if any) would be laid out in each option. - E.D.
-The Planning Board Board will notify abutters within 500 feet of the proposed Subdivision of Subdivisionsubdivision of the meeting date, location and time.
-The Planning Board Board will hold a public hearing to solicit public comments on the proposed plan options after which it will make a determination on which plan should be selected for the developmentsubdivision. - FE.
+- DC.
+Following completion of the pre-application meeting, applications for minor subdivision shall proceed pursuant to 250-15 and applications for major subdivisions shall proceed pursuant to 250-16. - E. All plans shall show the natural features of the property such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board Shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of Ceommon Oopen Sepace to be maintained, if applicable.
+The plan shall also depict how the road(s), lots and stormwater management system, and Ceommon Oopen Sepace (if any) would be laid out in each option.

+- FD.
+The Planning Board Board will notify abutters within 500 feet of the proposed Subdivision of Subdivision subdivision of the meeting date, location and time.
+The Planning Board Board will hold a public hearing to solicit public comments on the proposed plan options after which it will make a determination on which plan should be selected for the development subdivision. - GE.
 The Aapplicant shall be given a decision at the meeting as to what type of development subdivision is most appropriate or be told what additional information is necessary for the Board Planning Board to make a decision.
-The Board Planning Board shall specify in writing its decision within 10 days of the meeting.

-- GF.
-The type of subdivision development approved by the BoardPlanning Board shall not be changed unless the Board Planning Board finds that unforeseen circumstances require the decision to be altered. - HG.
+The Board Planning Board shall specify in writing its decision within 10 days of the meeting. - HF.
+The type of subdivision development approved by the BoardPlanning Board shall not be changed unless the BoardPlanning Board finds that unforeseen circumstances require the decision to be altered. - IG.
 The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.

-§ 250-15 Review and approval of a plan for a Mminor Subdivision .
+§ 250-15 Review and approval of a plan for a Mminor Subdivision.
 Subdivision.

-A. Minor Subdivision pProcedures.
+A. Procedures.